 A victory?
 Ella could hardly call it that, for the divorce decree also granted William full custody of the couple’s three children.
 Ella was granted “visits at all proper times” only .

 Enraged and distraught, Ella seemed to snap on a June day in 1885.
-She decided to confront those she held responsible for her woes, and chose to conduct those confrontations at gunpoint.
-It is not surprising that newspapers reported the incident with a heavily editorialized account of the events.
+She decided to confront those she held responsible for her woes, and chose to conduct those confrontations at gunpoint .
 Ella became known as the “woman with a gun.”
 She was the “dangerous woman” who wanted to “kill every lawyer and witness who took part in the suit.”

-The repercussions for her actions and statements would be swift and devastating.
-Ella would be institutionalized for her erratic behavior ; she would be in and out of asylums for the rest of her life, and would die in 1921 at State Hospital #2 for the Insane in Kansas City .
+The repercussions for her actions would be swift and devastating.
+Ella was institutionalized for her erratic behavior .
+She would be in and out of asylums for the rest of her life, and would die in 1921 at State Hospital #2 for the Insane in Kansas City .

-And what of Ella’s ex-husband, William?
+And what of Ella’s ex-husband?
 After all, he was the injured party here, wasn’t he?
 Maybe he was, in his opinion, and he seemed to have the support of the press as well.
-That was not surprising, considering that his boss at the St. Joseph Steam Printing Company, F. M. Posegate, was also a partner at the St. Joseph Herald .
+That was not surprising, considering that his boss F. M. Posegate, was a partner at the St. Joseph Herald .

-Certainly, William was a man of some importance in St. Joseph, and perhaps that is why successful dressmaker Julia Cunningham developed an affection for the single dad.
-Julia married William in the midst of his post-divorce appeals, and the press responded favorably.
+William was a man of some importance in St. Joseph, and perhaps that is why successful dressmaker Julia Cunningham developed an affection for the single dad.
+When Julia married William in the midst of his post-divorce appeals, the press responded favorably .

-If William’s life was a reality show, I could envision the next episode teaser quite easily: Has William finally found true love?
+If William’s life was a reality show, I could envision the next episode teaser: Has William finally found true love?
 Will he have his happily-ever-after?

 Not so fast.

-Because this time, the press turned on William.
-Their stories of the Muehleisen marriage were detailed and salacious, and they presented Julia’s side of a terrifying situation.
+This time, the press turned on William.
+The stories of the Muehleisen marriage were detailed and salacious, and reporters presented Julia’s side of the terrifying situation.

 Julia was not Ella.
-She was older, she was financially independent, and she certainly did not have to accept this pattern of abuse from a spouse.
+She was older, she was financially independent, and she certainly did not have to accept abuse from a spouse.

-And one day, she said “enough,” and she filed for divorce.
+One day, Julia said “enough,” and she filed for divorce .

-Julia Muehleisen was clear in her accusations against her husband.
-He had treated her in “a cruel and barbarous manner” and had “threatened to shoot her” for her suspected infidelity.
-William was a man who was apparently quick to anger, and Julia was often the target of that anger.
+Julia Muehleisen said that William had treated her in “a cruel and barbarous manner” and had “threatened to shoot her” for her suspected infidelity.
+William was reportedly quick to anger, and Julia was often the target of that anger.

 William denied the allegations, but the damage had been done.
-He had lost his job, and in 1890, he had also lost his marriage.
+He lost his job, and in 1890, he also lost his marriage.